neuripsInParis/neurips2023paris/index.md

 Authors of accepted papers at NeurIPS 2023 are given the opportunity to present their work through a short oral presentation and a poster session.
 All students and researchers are welcome.
 The event will also feature mentoring sessions with renowned senior researchers from all parts of the community.

+Please note that this event will in person only: we will neither record presentations nor include online options.

 ## Venue

 This event will take place at Campus Jussieu (4 Place Jussieu Paris 5ème - Metro 10: Jussieu <a href="docs/assets/plan_neurips2022v2.jpg"> Map</a>) in Amphithéâtre 25 and <a href="https://scai.sorbonne-universite.fr">Sorbonne Center on Artificial Intelligence (SCAI)</a> on Wednesday afternoon and Thursday morning and afternoon.